djvaron/Goldbach/README.md

 ## 5. MPI
 We explored two MPI implementations of our code.

 In the first, the master process constructs the Eratosthenes sieve array before sharing it with worker processes via `MPI_Send()`.
-The verification loop work is distributed among workers from there.
+The verification loop iterations are distributed among workers from there.
 It is important to distribute the work equally, because otherwise execution time will be limited by the slowest process.
-Block partitioning of the input integer interval into sequential sub-intervals is not a viable way to distribute work, since large numbers (with more possible prime components) take longer to process than small numbers.
-Instead, we assign integers to the worker processes cyclically.
+Block partitioning of the input integer interval into sequential sub-intervals is not a viable way to distribute the labor, since large numbers (with more possible prime components) take longer to process than small numbers.
+Instead, we assign integers to each worker process cyclically.
 For example, if there are 4 workers processing the integer interval {4 ..
-20}, the distribution of work looks like:
+20}, work is assigned as follows:
-  * worker 0 processes [4, 12, 20]
+  * worker 0 processes [4, 12, 20].
-  * worker 1 processes [6, 14]
+  * worker 1 processes [6, 14].
-  * worker 2 processes [8, 16]
+  * worker 2 processes [8, 16].
-  * worker 3 processes [10, 18]
+  * worker 3 processes [10, 18].

 <img src="https://github.com/ardwwa/Goldbach/blob/master/mpi_v1v2.png" width="600" alt="OPENACC">